 One possible result of the present experiment was that enhancements in recognition memory were not selective to items, but generalized and enhanced memory for the temporal context of each remembered item as well.
 That emotion did not enhance memory for contextual details accords with an emotion-binding account of emotional memory, whereby emotional arousal acts predominately to modulate amygdala-dependent stimulus processing to promote item memory, but has less of an impact on hippocampus-dependent processing that would favor remembering contextual or relational details associated with the item.
 A selective impact on item memory in the present results provides an interesting implications for interpreting the results through the lens of behavioral tagging.

 Mechanisms that link seemingly inconsequential information to a future or past emotional event can serve an adaptive function.
 For instance, we do not always know the significance of numerous details we encounter throughout the day.
 By integrating memories encoded close in time to a meaningful event, we can remember information that may be relevant to seeking out or avoiding similar outcomes in the future.
-But linking memories by temporal proximity may come at the cost of misattributing neutral memories to the emotional context.
-Such an organization proves maladaptive when innocuous cues experienced around the time of highly negative events triggers unwanted emotional memories.
+But linking memories by temporal proximity may come at the cost of misattributing neutral memories to a fearful context.
+Such an organization proves maladaptive when innocuous cues experienced around the time of highly negative events trigger unwanted emotional memories.
 Thus, a consequence of organizing memories based on temporal proximity to salient event, a host of potentially irrelevant neutral information acquires the capacity to reactivate emotional memories in the future.

 Materials and Methods